 I often wonder whether doing such mundane tasks as participating in a real estate tax reduction administrative hearing (which is commonplace here in Nassau County) could result in prohibiting the party in a divorce from claiming their real property is worth more than the amount adjudicated as the value at the administrative hearing.
 This blog does not suggest an answer to this question, as I am unaware of any cases which may have addressed the point.

 This is just one example (of many potential instances that come to mind) where the Court could prohibit a party from taking a position in their divorce case which is inconsistent with a position previously taken in another adjudicated case.
 Thus, any person contemplating or participating in a divorce case in New York should evaluate positions they have taken in other litigation with their divorce attorney, as they may have a bearing on the outcome of their divorce case.

 Focusing on the needs of the client, the complexity of the case and the results sought have always been a hallmark of my Long Island practice over the past 30 years.
-Feel free to contact me, H. Michael Stern, Esq.,a Long Island divorce and family law attorney, if you are interested in discussing your matrimonial, divorce or family law matter.
+Feel free to contact me, H. Michael Stern, Esq.,a New York divorce lawyer, if you are interested in discussing your matrimonial, divorce or family law matter.

 Please contact me by phone at 516-747-2290 or by email: email@example.com.

 My office is conveniently located adjacent to the Roosevelt Field Mall ring road at 666 Old Country Road in Garden City, New York.

 written by: H. Michael Stern, Esq.
 New York Divorce Lawyer